CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 ### Port Information###
 To access to the application from a remote machine, **port 443** (for HTTPS) or **8080** (for HTTP) needs to be included as an **inbound rule** for your firewall.

 In order to opt in to the [Industry Average Service](../csat_pro_user_guide/#industry-average-service), **port 8883** needs to be included as an **outbound rule**.
-Online license validation also occurs over port 443, but this is not required if used in a non-Internet connected environment.
+Online license validation occurs over port 443, but this is not required if used in a non-Internet connected environment.

 In order for the application to access the SMTP server, **port 25 (default), 465 or 587** (depending on your Email Configuration) needs to be included as an **outbound rule**.